CIHR English Style Guide

 CIHR Institute of Genetics (CIHR-IG)

-The CIHR Institute of Genetics (CIHR-IG) invests in research on the human genome and all aspects of genetics, basic biochemistry, and cell biology.
+The CIHR Institute of Genetics (CIHR-IG) invests in research on cell biology, biochemistry, human genetics and genomics, and the impact of related scientific advances on society.
 Genetic research touches all areas of health, allowing IG to strengthen health care policies and practices, and improve the health of all Canadians. www.cihr-irsc.gc.ca/e/13147.html

 CIHR Institute of Health Services and Policy Research (CIHR-IHSPR)